yuxuanxc/tp/docs/team/leeyorktat.md

 Given below are my contributions to the project.

+* **New Feature**: Added SelectItinerary command
+  * What it does: Allows the user to select an itinerary to perform ItineraryAttraction commands.
+  * Justification: The SelectItinerary feature is important and expected to be used a lot as it has to be used before any ItineraryAttraction command.
+  * Highlights: It required an in-depth analysis of how `Itinerary` and `ItineraryList` classes work.
+I also added testcases for this command to make sure it fits well with the existing implementation of TrackPad.

-* **New Feature**: Added SelectItinerary, EditItinerary, FindItinerary, ListItinerary command
+* **New Feature**: Added EditItinerary, FindItinerary, ListItinerary command
   * What it does: Allows the user to select an itinerary to perform ItineraryAttraction commands as well as edit, find and list their itineraries.
-  * Justification: The SelectItinerary feature is important and expected to be used a lot as it has to be used before any ItineraryAttraction command.
-The rest of the commands also allow the user to perform edit, find and list commands for their itineraries.
+  * Justification: These commands allow the user to perform edit, find and list commands for their itineraries.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of how `Itinerary` and `ItineraryList` classes work.
+  * Highlights: It required an in-depth analysis of how `Itinerary` and `ItineraryList` classes work.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=leeyorktat&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=false)